 Others, accepting this reality, say they want to leverage celebrity culture in order to do good.
 That sounds like a plausible response but can too easily become an excuse for uncritically selling-out to celebrity and it usually ends up making its advocates practically indistinguishable from those who are more obviously in it for the purpose of self-promotion.

 People will always be drawn by amplified names, bloated endorsements, and charismatic personalities.
 Some writers, speakers, and preachers are loaded with talents and gifts that can be used in the kingdom.
 And then they are put in positions of influence and power that can be intoxicating.
 It’s difficult to have the self-awareness we are called to when so many yes men surround us.
 And there is of course a market driving it all.

 So what do we do about it?
-Well, here at MoS we do try to highlight the emphasis of the local church and confessional covenant communities.
+Well, in my writing, I’ve aimed to highlight the emphasis of the local church and confessional covenant communities.
 This is a must.
 But there is good that can and will be done in the parachurch.
 How can we recognize this, work in it, and deal with the celebrity culture?

 There needs to be accountability.
 And that is the trouble in parachurch organizations.
 They are not churches and they do not have the accountability that is available with good ecclesiology.
 While many parachurch organizations resemble ecclesial authority and structure, they are not the church and should not be confused as such.
 They have boards that can be filled with men who merely build one another’s platforms and protect the brand.